Information for students living in accommodation arranged through Goldsmiths about changes due to Covid-19.

 - Clean the kitchen area after every use

 - Keep a 2m distance from those who do not live within your flat or on your corridor

 We recommend you register online with the local GP surgery, Amersham Vale.
 They will be providing vaccinations for all students who need them.

-The risk of catching or passing on Covid can be higher in crowded and indoor spaces where there is limited fresh air, for this reason we ask students to continue to exercise caution to protect fellow residents and staff.
+The risk of catching or passing on Covid-19 can be higher in crowded and indoor spaces where there is limited fresh air, for this reason we ask students to continue to exercise caution to protect fellow residents and staff.
 Read the guidance on what you can do.